Religion & Thought

 Britannica defines Passover as the holiday that commemorates the Israelites' liberation from enslavement in Egypt and the passing over of Israelite homes during the final plague.

 That dual meaning matters.
-Passover is not only about escape.
-It is also about how a people learns to remember oppression without building its identity on victimhood alone.
+Passover is about escape and about how a people learns to remember oppression without building its identity on victimhood alone.

 The seder is the center of the holiday